On the existence of large subspaces of $C(K)$ that perform stable phase retrieval: Quantitative SPR embeddings of -spaces

 In view of \Cref{lem: scattered K' infinite}, one might also ask whether the embedding $T$ can be made to preserve lattice operations, since it is clear that lattice embeddings preserve SPR subspaces.
-This is not possible in general, as \cite[Remark 3.6]{GH} shows.
+By \cite[Theorem 4.2]{RS}, if $L$ is metric and $K$ is zero-dimensional, then we can achieve a lattice isometric embedding.
+However, in general, it is not possible, as \cite[Remark 3.6]{GH} shows.